-Caring for your Optical Drive
+Caring for your Optional CD-ROM Drive

-Your optical drive is durable but you must treat it with care.
+Your CD-ROM drive is durable but you must treat it with care.
 Please pay attention to the following points:

-- The drive rotates the compact disc at a very high speed.
-Do not carry it around or subject it to shock or vibration with the power on. - Avoid using or storing the drive where it will be exposed to extreme temperatures. - Avoid using or storing the drive where it is damp or dusty. - Avoid using or storing the drive near magnets or devices that generate strong magnetic fields. - Avoid using or storing the drive where it will be subjected to shock or vibration. - Do not disassemble or dismantle the optical drive. - Use of a commercially available lens cleaner is recommended for regular maintenance of your drive.
+- The drive rotates the compact disk at a very high speed.
+Do not carry it around or subject it to shock or vibration with the power on. - Avoid using or storing the drive where it will be exposed to extreme temperatures. - Avoid using or storing the drive where it is damp or dusty. - Use of a commercially-available lens cleaner kit is recommended to maintain the drive lens. - Avoid using or storing the drive near magnets or devices that generate strong magnetic fields. - Avoid using or storing the drive where it will be subjected to shock or vibration. - Do not disassemble or dismantle the CD-ROM drive.